 Wornall Homestead is located in the Brookside area of Kansas City, Missouri.
 Bounded by 57th Street, Wornall Road, 63rd Street, and the Trolley Trail, we have many historic homes and wonderful neighbors.
-The neighborhood takes its name from the John Wornall Home, a brick homestead built in 1858 which still stands today and is open for tours.
-Like the Wornall Home, many of the homes in our neighborhood were built over 100 years ago, cared for and often restored to their original glory.
+The neighborhood takes its name from The John Wornall House, a brick homestead built in 1858 which still stands today and is open for tours.
+Like the Wornall House, many of the homes in our neighborhood were built over 100 years ago, cared for, and restored to their original glory.

 We are fortunate to be surrounded by so many other historic neighborhoods, all charming in their own right.
-We have Countryside to the North, Brookside Park to the Northeast, Morningside to the Southeast, Greenway Fields to the Southwest, and Country Club to the Northwest.
+There is Countryside to the North, Brookside Park to the Northeast, Morningside to the Southeast, Greenway Fields to the Southwest, and Country Club to the Northwest.

-The neighborhoods around us make up an area of the city called Brookside, a historic walkable district with many local shops and amenities.
-We are situated approximately one mile south of the famous Country Club Plaza and just two blocks away from 75-acre Loose Park and its famous Rose Garden.
+The neighborhoods around us make up an area of the city called Brookside, a historic, walkable district with many local shops and amenities.
+Wornall Homestead is situated approximately one mile south of the famous Country Club Plaza and just two blocks away from 75-acre Loose Park and its famous Rose Garden.

-The Brookside area and surrounding neighborhoods make up what is collectively known as the Country Club District, a world-renowned residential district that is the largest planned community built by a single developer in the United States.
-The planning philosophy for this area influenced other famous neighborhoods throughout the country, such as Beverly Hills.
-This philosophy advocated a gridiron street layout while maintaining the preservation of trees and natural contours.
-Today, we enjoy this timeless design and the character of our neighborhoods.
+The Brookside area and surrounding neighborhoods make up what is collectively known as the Country Club District, a world-renowned residential district that is the largest planned community built by a single developer, J.C.
+Nichols in the United States.
+His planning philosophy was influenced by other famous neighborhoods throughout the country, such as Beverly Hills.
+Its characteristics include a grid street layout while maintaining the preservation of trees and natural contours.
+Today, we enjoy this timeless design and character.

-The 6.5-mile Trolley Track Trail forms the Eastern border of our neighborhood and was built upon a former streetcar line.
-Because of this, it has gradual elevation changes and is a great trail for biking and walking.
+The 6.5-mile Trolley Track Trail forms the eastern border of Wornall Homestead and was built along a former streetcar line.
+The trail's gradual elevation changes make it ideal for biking and walking.

 Loose Park is a 75-acre park that borders 55th street, two blocks from Wornall Homestead.
 It is the third largest park in the city, and features inner and outer perimeter trails, tennis courts, a large shelter, picnic tables, a splash park, the famous Rose Garden, a garden center, and other amenities.

-Head South on Wornall just two blocks and you’ll arrive at the Brookside shops.
+Just two blocks south on Wornall Road are the Brookside shops.
 Here you’ll find tons of local boutiques and restaurants, as well as some typical services like a barber shop, grocery store, bank, and tennis courts

-We also have a small 1.5 acre park inside our neighborhood which was recently renovated to add lighting and a new children’s playground.
-Nearby is a popular sledding hill, as well as a baseball diamond and sand volleyball court within Brookside Park.
+We also have a small 1.5 acre park inside our neighborhood with lighting and a children’s playground.
+Nearby is Brookside Park.
+A popular destination for sledding, as well as featuring tennis courts, a sand volleyball court, a baseball diamond and a children's playground.

 A few great schools are all within a mile of Wornall Homestead as well.
-These include Border Star Montessori (public), Pembroke Hill Lower School (private), Visitation (private), and St. Theresa’s Academy (private).
+These include Académie Lafayette (Public Charter), Border Star Montessori (Public), Pembroke Hill Lower School (Private), Visitation (Private Parochial), and St. Teresa’s Academy (Private).